onion-lang/onion/README.md

 * -d <output directory> Set output directory of results.
 * -maxErrorReports <error count> Set the maximum number of comiplation errors reported.

-Onionc compiles source files into class files in the directorys corresponding to module names of source files rooted by "-d" option.
+`onionc` compiles source files into class files in the directorys corresponding to module names of source files rooted by "-d" option.
 If "-d" is not specified, the value of "-d" is specified as the current directory.

 For example, if source files which module name is "org.onion_lang" is compiled, class files are generated under: